samuel-jimenez/GramEditor/docs/src/repl.md

 ## Installation

-Tehanu supports running code in multiple languages.
+Gram supports running code in multiple languages.
 To get started, you need to install a kernel for the language you want to use.

 **Currently supported languages:**